ECE159: Fundamentals of Electric Circuits

 When people find out I’m not very good at building circuits, they’re shocked!

-Circuits are the basic building blocks of all electrical devices – including the computer on which you are reading this right now.
-In EngSci’s introductory circuits course, ECE159, you’ll be introduced to circuit properties such as current, voltage, and resistance, as well as circuit components like sources, resistors, capacitors, inductors, and Op-amps.
-You will learn about DC (direct current) and AC (alternating current) circuits, and will use techniques like mesh analysis, nodal analysis, Thevenin equivalents, differential equations, and complex numbers to analyze circuits.
+Circuits are the building blocks of all electrical devices – including the device on which you’re reading this right now.
+In EngSci’s introductory circuits course, ECE159, you’ll be introduced to circuit properties such as current, voltage, and resistance, as well as circuit components like sources, resistors, capacitors, inductors, and op-amps.
+You will learn about DC (direct current) and AC (alternating current) circuits, and will use techniques like mesh analysis, nodal analysis, Thévenin equivalents, differential equations, and complex numbers to analyze circuits.

 The goal of the course is to solve circuits for their properties by understanding how their components interact.
 These interactions are expressed mathematically, so a large portion of this course is solving systems of equations.
 Succeeding in the course requires understanding the theory behind circuit analysis, being able to build circuits in real life and, most importantly, knowing how to apply the right formulas in the right situations.
 Are you ready to learn the fundamentals of harnessing electricity?